Winter Outdoor Activities for Kids

 Kids are sure to get the energy out of their system with a game of tag.
 Only this time, put a slight twist on it.
 Play some footprint tag where players are only allowed to step in footprints other people already made in the snow.
 If you step outside of the footprint, you’re “it.”

 Everyone can test their strength with a game of tug of war.
 Build up a wall of snow and have the two teams on either side of the wall.
 Whichever team loses ends up crashing through the wall of snow.
 Luckily, with plenty of layers and snow on the ground, this version of the game is much safer.
 You could also build the wall higher and carve a hole in it for the rope to go through.

-Start forming those snowballs and gear up for a fun winter game of dodgeball — just don’t pack them too tight.
+Start forming those snowballs and gear up for a fun winter game of dodgeball — just don’t pack them too tight and only use soft, fluffy snow.
 Split up into two teams and get throwing.
 If you get hit, you’re out of the game and have to sit down.
 But, like in a regular game of dodgeball, if you catch a snowball thrown from the other team, the thrower is out, and you’re back in.
 Repeat until all the members of one team are out.

 Enjoy some outdoor exploration and conduct a winter wonderland scavenger hunt.
 Make a list of items for children to find — it could include things like pinecones or a tree branch — and have a prize for whoever finds everything on the list and brings them back first.